10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

 1. Watering Plants

-If you have a garden, you can assign your toddler a small section to water each day.
+If you have a garden, you can give them a small area to water each day.

 2. Flower Petal Sensory Play